marmelab/react-admin/docs/CreateEdit.md

  `<Create>` accepts a `record` prop, to initialize the form based on an value object.

+**Tip**: When it has no children, `Edit` fetches the data, analyzes the response, then guesses the inputs it should use to display a basic form with the data.
+It also dumps the components it has guessed in the console, where you can copy it into your own code.
+Use this feature to quickly bootstrap an `Edit` on top of an existing API, without adding the inputs one by one.

 ### Page Title

 By default, the title for the Create view is "Create [resource_name]", and the title for the Edit view is "Edit [resource_name] #[record_id]".